mdabrowski1990/uds/docs/source/pages/transmission_attributes.rst

 Transmission Direction
 ----------------------
-Enum :class:`~uds.transmission_attributes.transmission_direction.TransmissionDirection` was implemented to provide standard values of communication directions.
+Enum :class:`~uds.transmission_attributes.transmission_direction.TransmissionDirection` provides standard values for communication directions.

 Addressing Type
 ---------------
-Enum :class:`~uds.transmission_attributes.addressing.AddressingType` was implemented to define all possible values of :ref:`addressing <knowledge-base-addressing>` that can be used for UDS communication.
+Enum :class:`~uds.transmission_attributes.addressing.AddressingType` defines all possible values of :ref:`addressing <knowledge-base-addressing>` that can be used for UDS communication.